 Various Products Made From Recycled Plastics are:

-- Sustainable Clothes - These can be produced by fibers made of recycled plastic bottles.
+- Sustainable Clothes - These can be produced by fibres made of recycled plastic bottles.
 Sustainable sportswear by Team Timbuktu.

 - Shopping Bag - Bags made from recycled plastics are durable as well as sustainable.
 Eg. Bags by Ahimsa Collective

-- Film and Sheeting - In addition to high density polyethylene, low density polyethylene is also very common in recycled plastic products.
-Recycled low- polyethylene makes its way into film and sheeting goods as well as shipping
+- Film and Sheeting - In addition to high-density polyethene, low-density polyethene is also very common in recycled plastic products.
+Recycled low- polyethene makes its way into film and sheet goods as well as shipping

 - Rubber Planter- These planters are made from tyres.
 Eg. Upcycles Studio

 - Recycled Mats